prof-tallman/codepuzzles/mathematics/matrix_multiplication/README.md

 4. ***1337 H@cker***:
    Add an optional `--transpose` flag to automatically transpose the second matrix before multiplication.
-   - What this means is that the program will be able to multiple matrices with dimensions $m \times n$ and $k \times n$ if, and only if, the `--transpose` flag is used (because it will convert the second matrix to a new matrix of dimension $n \times k$).
+   - What this means is that the program will be able to multiply matrices with dimensions $m \times n$ and $k \times n$ if, and only if, the `--transpose` flag is used (because it will convert the second matrix to a new matrix of dimension $n \times k$).
+   - Without `--transpose`, dimensions must be $m \times n$ and $n \times k$.
-   Pretty print the results so that the values in each matrix column are aligned.
+   Always pretty print the results so that the values in each matrix column are aligned.
    - If the resulting values are all whole numbers, print the results as integers that are right aligned.
    - If the resulting values contain a decimal number, round all the results to three decimal points and right align the numbers.
    ```